EOSIO/eos/docs/keosd/how-to-guides/how-to-attach-a-YubiHSN.md

 * **Delete the default AuthKey**

 [[warning | Security]]
-| It is extremately important to create a new AuthKey and remove the default AuthKey before procced to the following steps.
+| It is extremely important to create a new AuthKey and remove the default AuthKey before proceed to the following steps.

 ## Steps